Frequently Asked Questions

 Does New hope OM submit insurance claims?

-We are happy to say that we now accept HSA payments.
-Generally, however,, acupuncture is not covered by most health insurance providers for many conditions and New Hope OM is not set up at this moment to file insurance claims.
+The short answer is no, we do not file insurance claims for our clients.
+Generally, however, acupuncture is covered by most health insurance providers for many conditions and New Hope OM is not set up at this moment to file insurance claims.
 Patients are encouraged to fill out an insurance claim with their carrier to determine if acupuncture is covered.
-You will be offered an option to receive a receipt at the end of the treatment of your visit to file with your insurance carrier.
-We are now able to afforded CPT codes to file with your medical insurance provider.
+You will be offered an option to receive a receipt at the end of the treatment of your visit including all CPT codes used to file with your medical insurance provider.
 Additionally NHOM offers Prompt Pay Packages to reduce the out of pocket cost when not working with your insurance provider.